When Do You Need a CDL in Virginia: Educational Requirements

 • Class B vehicles that weigh more than 26,000 pounds and tow other vehicles under 10,000 pounds.

-• Class C vehicles that transport 16 or more passengers or used in the conveyance of hazardous materials.
+• Class C vehicles that transport 16 or more passengers or are used in the conveyance of hazardous materials.

 • Class D vehicles used for private passengers with a dedicated driver.